 Students in this program are prepared for entry level electrical and electronic careers.
-Their hands-on applications include green technology in the program's state-of-the-art electrical laboratory.
+Their hands-on applications include green technology in the program's state-of-the art electrical laboratory.
 Modern training equipment is utilized to prepare the students for careers in the emerging "high-tech" electrical field.
 Technical knowledge includes: installing residential, commercial and industrial systems, AC/DC motors, controls and electrical distribution panels.
 Through the program, students will have practical application and troubleshooting projects to apply the National Electrical Code.
-Students have the opportunity to obtain the following certifications; Residential Construction Academy Certification House Wiring, Residential Construction Academy Certification for Electrical Principles, Pittsburgh Builder's Association Certification, and OSHA 10 Hour Certification.
+Students have the opportunity to obtain the following certifications; Residential Construction Academy Certification House Wiring, Residential Construction Academy Certification, and OSHA 10 Hour Certification.